Kybr-git/DC30-Badge-Challenge-Writeup/README.md

 Once in this order, the measures form the beginning of the song "Peer Gynt Suite No.1".
 Playing these notes on the badge in "Play" mode unlocks Challenge Part 2:
-`ANSWER: in Play mode, play the following at any speed - GEDCDE GEDCDE GEGAEA GEDC GEDCDE GEDCDEDE GEGAEA B G# F# E`
+`ANSWER: in Play mode, play these notes at any speed: GEDCDE GEDCDE GEGAEA GEDC GEDCDE GEDCDEDE GEGAEA B G# F# E`

 https://user-images.githubusercontent.com/22137377/185831822-232a2285-28f1-4f51-860c-354b4d5b5660.mp4